snowyu/turbo-script.pas/Docs/ReadmeVM.txt

   //the typecast for code memory area to get the parameters TPreservedCodeMemory = packed record
     Executor: TCustomTurboExecutor;
+    ModuleIndex: Integer; //this Module unique Index in this program, allocated by compiler.
     ParamStackBase: Pointer;
     ParamStackSize: Integer; //bytes
     ReturnStackBase: Pointer;